okTurtles/group-income/frontend/assets/svgs/README.md

 When running `grunt dev`, 2 things happen to SVGs: **compression** and **compiling**:

-1. **compression** - A Grunt Task `svg_sprite` is run on build time only.
+1. **compression** - A Grunt Task `exec:svg_compress` is run on build time only.
 In there, [SVGO](https://github.com/svg/svgo/), a tool to compress SVGs, comes to action.
 The final result is exported to `assets/svgs/compressed`.
 Do NOT modify any file there directly (note that it's even added to `.gitignore`).

 2. **compiling** - A custom loader `svgLoader` is run during watch mode.
 This allow us to import SVGs directly and use them inline in the code.
 It also performs two additional things:
-    - Remove `width` and `height` attributes from SVG
     - Add a CSS class with the name of the icon `.svg-{file-name}`.
 This allow us to customize SVGs colors based on the current theme.

 ### Usage